TorSalve/modelling-human-pointing/data/README.md

 * **cid** - collection ID
 * **pid** - participant ID
 * **target.X**, **target.Y**, **target.Z** - the position of the target, see also the target grid in the beginning

+## normalization

+Each sample in the collections contains positional data on the participants movement.
+The data points are not compareable across participants, due to different body proportions.

+One way of normalizing the data is thus to divide the positional data by the participants height to convert the data points from meters to a percentage of height.
+This is still an approximation, but works better than not doing anything at all.

+Although the participants were instructed to stand on a certain position, we can not expect that to be similar across participants or even across repetitions.
+Therefore we reset the pointing movement such that the participants stands on the origin.

+We provide a full version of the normalized data and an endpoints version of it.